oroinc/platform/src/Oro/Bundle/EmailBundle/Resources/doc/recipients_autocompletion.md

 ---------------

     * Oro\Bundle\EmailBundle\Provider\RelatedEmailsProvider - extracts emails from given object and it's relations
-    * EmailRecipientsHelper - helper to filter given emails by array_filter function
+    * EmailRecipientsHelper - helper to filter given emails

 Check code for some examples